abhisek247767/FinalYearProject2.0/README.md

 Normalized Difference Built-up Index (NDBI) is calculated as follows:
 \[ NDBI = \frac{SWIR - NIR}{SWIR + NIR} \]

+### Electricity Data
+Electricity usage data is represented alongside the indices to analyze its correlation with vegetation, water, and built-up indices.
+The data is processed similarly to the indices for comparison purposes.

 ## Visualizations

 ### Line Graphs